 Owing to the efforts and activities put in motion by its past leaders, IFORS, for the last 18 years, has ceased operating on a financial shoestring.
 IFORS is now in a position to do more.
 As the present treasurer, Peter Bell, says, the issue today is not so much, Do we have the money?” as “What else can and should IFORS be doing?”
 (Bell and del Rosario, 2008).

-A new AC under the leadership of Dominique de Werra takes IFORS past the 50-year mark.
+The current AC, under the leadership of Michael Trick, takes IFORS to the 60-year mark.
 It is faced with the challenge of expanding and continuing to cater to the needs of IFORS national member societies, through which the goal of developing OR worldwide is best achieved.
-As such, communication through newsletters, conferences, publications and the website – is key to making the membership active participants of the global OR community.
+As such, communication through newsletters, conferences, publications and the website is key to making the membership active participants of the global OR community.